Southern Squash Casserole Recipe

 Instructions

-- Wash squash and trim ends.
+- Wash the squash and trim the ends.
 Cut into several pieces.
-Peel and slice onion.
+Peel and slice the onion.
 Bring a generously salted pot of water to a boil.
-Add squash and onion and return to a boil, reduce heat, and simmer.
-Cook until squash is tender.
+Add the squash and onion and return to a boil, reduce heat, and simmer.
+Cook until the squash is tender.
 Drain well.

-- In a large bowl, add squash and onion and mash.
-Stir in breadcrumbs, butter, sugar, and add salt and pepper to taste.
-Stir in eggs.
+- In a large bowl, add the squash and onion and mash.
+Stir in the breadcrumbs, butter, sugar, and add salt and pepper to taste.
+Stir in the eggs.

 Nutrition